An analogue of Vosper's Theorem for Extension Fields: Sidon spaces and quadratic forms

 For a Sidon space we clearly have

 for any $a\in A\setminus F$.
-According to Lemma~\ref{lem:2atom}, if $A$ is a $2$--atom of some set $S$ satisfying \eqref{eq:SA} in an infinite of finite separable extension without proper finite sub-extensions, then the inequalities in \eqref{eq:sidon2} are actually equalities.
+According to Lemma~\ref{lem:2atom}, if $A$ is a $2$--atom of some set $S$ satisfying \eqref{eq:SA} in an extension without proper finite subextensions, then the inequalities in \eqref{eq:sidon2} are actually equalities.
 To recap we have: